holoplot/kubelish/README.md

 - Only supports Linux
 - Depends on `avahi-daemon` to be installed on the host
-- Only services with a single exposed port are supported
 - Does not support miniKube's way of exposing services with `minikube tunnel`

 ## License